-Whether you’re an Austin native or just visiting our beautiful city, there's always something fun happening here.
+Whether you’re an Austin native or just visiting our beautiful city, there’s always something fun happening here.
 Along with all that fun, however, comes plenty of traffic, and traffic invariably leads to accidents, including 18-wheeler accidents.
 If you’ve been injured in a semi-truck accident, it can be terrifying.
 You don’t have to face the consequences alone, however.
-An experienced Austin 18-wheeler accident lawyer from The Law Offices of George Salinas can help protect your rights and recover just compensation while you continue on your path toward recovery.
+An experienced Austin 18-wheeler accident lawyer from George Salinas Injury Lawyers can help protect your rights and recover just compensation while you continue on your path toward recovery.

 Trucking: Rules and Regulations

 Trucks cause some of the deadliest accidents on our roads, and as such, the trucking industry is governed by a wide variety of strict rules and regulations.
 Truckers are professional drivers held to more stringent standards than those of us who don’t drive for a living.
 Because consumer demand for goods shows no signs of slackening, the trucking industry is booming – and more and more big-rigs crowd our roadways.
 With the increased demand, the trucking industry and truck drivers are under considerable pressure to work outside of safety standards, resulting in more trucking accidents.

 Because of the massive size and weight of commercial trucks, trucking accidents are among the most dangerous on our roads.
 If you’ve been injured in a semi-truck accident, you need experienced legal counsel.
 The dedicated legal team at George Salinas Injury Lawyers in Austin has the experience, knowledge, and compassion to aggressively advocate for the compensation to which you are entitled.
 Your claim matters, and our skilled personal injury attorneys are here to help.